toolblaster/hpgk/README.md

 Paywall Enforcement: Triggers the premium paywall UI if a user crosses the free threshold (proLimit) without a valid master key (like mock_master_pass or mcq_pro_pass).

-Guest Limit: Prompts anonymous users to login after consuming a certain number of free questions (loginLimit).
+Guest Limit: Prompts anonymous users to login securely after consuming a certain number of free questions (loginLimit).

-C. mcq-main.js / mock-engine.js (The Teacher)
+C. mcq-main.js / mock-engine.js (The Teacher & Optimizer)

 Rendering Engine: Dynamically loads JSON data into the DOM (questions, options, explanations).

 State Management: Tracks right/wrong answers, calculates accuracy, handles the timer, and provides detailed analytics.

-Storage: Manages LocalStorage for offline resilience and pushes final scores to core.js for Cloud Sync.
+🔥 Smart Batch Cloud Sync: Instead of syncing on every click (which drains Firebase quota), mcq-main.js batches database writes.
+It syncs to Firestore every 15 questions or when the page unloads, saving over 90% in Firebase Read/Write costs.

 D. layout.js (The Builder - Extension)